oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 In this lab we will see how to perform a similarity search with the Oracle OCI GenAI Cohere embedding models using python.

 So far we have vectorized the data in the *MY\_DATA* table using the Oracle OCI GenAI Cohere embedding model, we can now start performing Similarity Searches using the Vectors stored in column "V" in the table.
 Even though the data in our table has been vectorized we will still need to perform a "vectorize" operation, as the search phrase needs to also be vectorized using the same embedding model.
 The search phrase is entered on the fly, vectorized, and then used to search against the vectors stored in our MY\_DATA table in the database.
-We will create a python program to do this.
+We will create a Python program to do this.

 1. While logged into your Operating System as the Oracle user, create a file called *similarity\_search\_Cohere.py* and paste the following contents into the file.